 Pros & Cons

-- Stunning desert scenery and great photographic opportunities
+- Stunning desert scenery provides great photographic opportunities

-- Upmarket lodge and self-catering accommodation (South Africa)
+- Upmarket lodge and self-catering rest camps (South Africa)

-- Less variety of animals than in savannah reserves
+- Less variety of animals than in reserves

 - Far away from South Africa’s main tourist attractions